 Whether you're a snow camper or a cold sleeper, the Scarp 2 will keep you and your companion cozy and protected.
 The Scarp 2's adaptable components, such as the snow-load crossing poles and the optional mesh interior, make it the perfect tent for all season backpacking and bike touring.
+Going solo or with two smaller adults?
+Have a look at the Scarp 1.

 The crossing poles are recommended for harsher weather conditions where heavy wind and/or snow is expected.
 For general use, the crossing poles are not typically needed.